Sponsorship & Funders

 John Zoubek (2019 Gala Honoree)

 SOPAC had an operating budget of $3.3 million in FY18, with 43% coming from contributed income.
 Like other nonprofit art centers, SOPAC relies heavily on donations and institutional support.
-A priority for the coming year is expanding SOPAC’s Membership base even further to keep our programming exciting and diverse.
+A priority for the coming year is growing SOPAC’s Membership, especially in the communities of South Orange and Maplewood, to keep our programming exciting and diverse.
 Membership continues to grow, reflecting the level of community support that SOPAC stimulates as we offer great artistic programming along with great value.